dfds/infrastructure-modules/database/postgres-restore/README.md

 # Terraform aws rds postgres restore module
-This module is designed to restore a backed up database based on an exisiting snapshot with the recommended settings like ssl.
+This module is designed to restore a backed up database based on an existing snapshot with the recommended settings like ssl.
 The module will utilize the snapshot and overwrite infrastructure parameters like ports, disk size and most importantly master password.

 The connection strings, passwords etc can be found in parameter store in the same account/region as the database.

-## Input rewuirements (Values are only for examples)
+## Input requirements (Values are only for examples)
 * db_name = "papp" (Destructive if changed)
 * aws_region = "eu-central-1" (Destructive if changed)
 * db_snapshot = "application-postgres-final-prod" (After initial setup this input is ignored)